It’s

 surrounding the Octave of All Hallows exemplifies this cycle.

-note the octagonal font, Saints in the upper left, dearly departed to the right and the devout living reading Mass and saying prayers for the hallowed |
+and the devout living reading Mass and saying prayers for the hallowed |

 While